chiragmathur27/pratilipi-ecommerce-task/readme.md

 * **Products Service**: Manages product catalog and inventory
 * **Orders Service**: Processes and manages orders

-Each service operates with its dedicated user_nameQL database.
+Each service operates with its dedicated PostgresQL database.

 ## Setup Instructions